Bamboo IdentificationHome

 powered by FreeFind

-Bamboo publications by the author
+Bamboo publications by Chris Stapleton & collaborators

-• PDF link to full paper, in PDF format (drafts differ slightly, eg in pagination)
+• PDF link to full paper, in PDF format (drafts may differ slightly, eg in pagination)

 1. Bamboos in Koshi Zone, East Nepal.
 Nepal Forestry Tech.
 Info.
 Bull.
 6: 12–14.